MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/borrowing-from-the-safety-engineering-toolbox-for-better-mental-health.md

     dealing with the world.
 I just also consider it necessary to be aware of *how* you cope with the world, and to adjust it to avoid harm.

+[^13]: Looking specifically at the people here who read about Luhmann's
+    Zettelkasten and now have abandoned all original projects to focus solely on taking notes.

 [easw-pdf]: https://direct.mit.edu/books/book/2908/Engineering-a-Safer-WorldSystems-Thinking-Applied
 [three-mile-island-wiki]: https://en.wikipedia.org/wiki/Three_Mile_Island_accident